Calculate TDEE (Total Daily Energy Expenditure)

 FoodCraft uses your TDEE to automatically adapt every recipe to your needs.
 No more manual calculations.

-Basically, if you eat exactly your TDEE every day, your weight won't move.
-Eat below it, and you lose.
-Eat above it, and you gain.
-It's that simple.
+Essentially, if you eat exactly your TDEE every day, your weight won't change.
+Eat below, you lose.
+Eat above, you gain.
+It's as simple as that.

 The Mifflin-St Jeor formula

-We use the Mifflin-St Jeor formula (1990), recognized as the most reliable by recent studies.
+We use the Mifflin-St Jeor (1990) formula, recognized as the most reliable by recent studies.

 Overestimating your activity.
-This is the #1 trap.
-Do you do 3 gym sessions but sit for 10 hours a day?
-You're probably "lightly active," not "moderately active."
+This is the #1 pitfall.
+Do you do 3 weightlifting sessions but sit for 10 hours a day?
+You are probably "lightly active," not "moderately active."
 When in doubt, choose the level below.

 Treating TDEE as an exact number.
 It's an estimate with a margin of ±200 kcal.
 Use it as a starting point and adjust after 2-3 weeks based on your actual results (weight, energy, performance).